MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/new-capabilities.md

 # Enhanced capabilities in Microsoft Fabric event streams

 We're excited to announce a range of new enhancements in Microsoft Fabric event streams that are tailored to improve your development experience in building streaming applications.
-With Real-Time hub seamlessly integrated into Fabric event streams, you gain greater flexibility and control over your data in motion.
+With [Real-Time hub](../../real-time-hub/real-time-hub-overview.md) seamlessly integrated into Fabric event streams, you gain greater flexibility and control over your data in motion.
 Here's a brief overview of the latest features:

 - **Edit Mode and Live View**.
 Explore two distinct modes for visualizing and designing stream processing.

-- **Default and derived streams**.
+- [Default and derived streams](create-default-derived-streams.md).
 Create a continuous flow of streams with the format you design, with an event processor that can be consumed later in Real-Time hub.

-- **Data stream routing based on content**.
+- [Data stream routing based on content](route-events-based-on-content.md).
 Transform and route your data streams anywhere within Fabric based on the data stream content you designed with the event processor.

 Fabric event streams is currently in preview, and may encounter some known issues and limitations, including: